Making Skillful Decisions - CancerChoices

 Build complementary therapies around the best conventional treatment

 Build your complementary therapies around the best conventional treatment.
-Start with our 7 Healing Practices.
+Start with our 7 Lifestyle Practices.
 Then explore what other complementary therapies show evidence of effectiveness with your cancer.
-Our database of reviews of complementary therapies will make your search much easier.
+Our database of Supplement and Therapies Database will make your search much easier.

 What you really want is a qualified integrative cancer specialist to work with you.
 The Society for Integrative Oncology is the most credible starting place to find someone from a mainstream perspective.
 The Oncology Association of Naturopathic Physicians is another excellent resource.
 There are many more.
 It is far better to build your complementary therapy program with qualified help than to go it alone.